We regularly feature themed exhibitions or traveling exhibitions from other collections, which bring fresh perspectives and ideas to our community.

 “Brilliant” celebrates acquisitions made by the Art Museum of WVU over the past several

 years and includes a number of rarely seen treasures from its permanent collection—many

 exhibited for the first time.
 Together, the works in this exhibition exemplify

 art of the present and recent past, as expressed by artists that seek intelligence

 Sponsored by the Hazel Ruby McQuain Charitable Trust.

-Additional support provided by the Friends of the Art Museum, William and Linda Hagerty, and the Joyce Ice Fund for Exhibitions and Acquisitions.
+Additional support provided by the Friends of the Art Museum and the Joyce Ice Fund for Exhibitions and Acquisitions.